 Specifications

-Type: High-security chain (14mm class) + disc lock
+Type: Integrated chain lock

-Carry: Best stored at a fixed location
+Carry: Best in a bag, van or fixed locking location

 ABUS Combiflex StopOver 65